The Right Choices

 That translation speaks of "your choices."
 That is where the battle lies.
 By faith, we must "choose" to pray.
 By faith, we must choose to fast.
 By faith, we must choose to obey God, even though our natural selves may not "feel" like it.

-The Bible says, "Put to death, therefore, whatever belongs to your earthly nature" (Colossians 3:5
+says, "Put to death, therefore, whatever belongs to your earthly nature" (Colossians 3:5

 Yours for fulfilling the Great Commission each year until our Lord returns,